<<Previous | Story Intro | Return to Stories | Next >>

 General Hammond heaved a sigh.
 It was always nerve-wracking when preparing to host any dignitaries for summit-type meetings.
 The last meeting that had filled him with such apprehension had been the meeting between the Goa'uld and the Asgard, and the fate of Earth, as a protected planet, had hung in the balance.
 This meeting was just as crucial...and the well being of planet Earth was once again in question.
 Not from outside threats, but from the danger of its own citizens reacting in fear...panic...anger...over learning the secret that two hundred of the best men and women in the country, and a handful of politicians and Pentagon generals, had known about...lived with, for over seven years now.
 An even smaller number, not more than fifty, had known about the Stargate for much longer.

 He signed yet another form, this one indicated that he'd seen and approved the request for the food that would be available for their...guests.
-There'd be no need for guest quarters to be made ready.
+There would be no need for guest quarters to be made ready.
 The group of men arriving the first thing in the morning had a single day with which to deal with the problem that faced all of them.
 A problem of which, for the moment, only two of those men were aware.

 It was impossible not to scowl when someone tapped on the door of his office yet again.
 There were daily reports that needed his attention.
 Seven SG teams were out, three more preparing to leave.
 Which meant three briefings.
 And he had yet to have his second cup of coffee!